EgnaterLogo

 Even though That Mesa Head cost me an arm and a Leg I think good tone is worth it.
 But behold a Friend called me up jumping for joy telling me I have to play this new company called Egnater.
 I thought great its probably another boutique company that makes one trick pony's that cost you the price of a car.
 I am so Glad that I was Wrong.
 After testing out your Renegade amp I had to pinch myself because I was in Awe of how easy it was to use and how Fucking amazing it sounded at any volume and was dialing in the Best Sparkling cleans, AC/DC crunch and saturated Blues and Rock leads I have ever heard. however only having 2 channels I couldn't justify getting ride of my RoadKIng.
 Even though the tones out of the Renegade made me play and feel better than I have in Years.

 I told my Friend at Guitar Center my Quire. he said wait here man. and brought out an Egnater Tourmaster 2x12.
 When I saw that it had 4 channels my heart started to pound like I was 14 years old on a date with a Playboy playmate.
 I immediately grabbed a Vintage Les Paul and plugged in.
 OMG I thought that I was dreaming or had died and this was Tone Heaven.
 Channel 1 has the best cleans ever.
 I would put it up against a old Fender twin reverb.
 Channel 2 can be just as pretty but turn the Gain up a little bit and you can get a slightly snarly blues tone that is so Round and Delicious.
 Channel 3 is the Holy Grail of Blues-Rock-Metal Rhythm and Lead sounds.
-I could Dial in the sweet Rock Rhythm Of my RoadKing and
+I could Dial in the sweet Rock Rhythm Of my RoadKing and sculpt the tone even more. and then I found the sweetest lead tone I have ever heard or felt.

 I was in sustain and Clarity and Saturation heaven I played this lead sound so long with my eyes closed that when I opened them I realized a crowd had gathered around.
 I knew that this wasn't just me loving this sound.
 If this amp just had these three channels it would be more than worth it.
 But there is another Channel.
 Channel 4 must have been forged in the extreme shred Metal realm of Hell.